tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/ScenarioSimulatorConnection/index.md

 | NpcVehicle | Vehicle models (NPCs) controlled by `RandomTrafficSimulator`. |

 ### Configuration
-`Traffic Simulation` can be configured from `TrafficSimulator` component.
+`Scenario Simulator Connection` can be configured from `TrafficSimulator` component.

 The configurable elements are listed in the following table: